mdkrieg/node-red-contrib-alpaca/README.md

 Alpaca is a stock trading API.

 # Release Notes
+### 1.1.0
+* Developed Websocket node into Datasocket and Updatesocket

 ### 1.0.1
-* submit-order node had the wrong text in the html display
+* submit-order node had the wrong text in the html display (corrected to ".type")

 ### 1.0.0
 * Created new universal "Alpaca" node which will pass msg.payload to any one of a long list of functions from the official API